- The United States continues to see a rise in apprehensions of unaccompanied migrant children, most from Central

 What is the definition of an unaccompanied minor?

 Under U.S. law, unaccompanied alien children (UAC) are defined as migrants under eighteen years old with no lawful status in the United States and who have no parent or legal guardian available to care for them.
 Despite the term’s connotation, these children do not necessarily enter the country alone.
-Some arrive with family members and are separated at the border; others are abandoned by smugglers or fellow migrants near the border.
+Some arrive with friends or family members and are separated at the border; others are brought by smugglers or fellow migrants on foot or by vehicle.

 Why are children arriving on their own?

 What happens to detained children?

-Most unaccompanied children are detained at or near the U.S. southern border, often turning themselves in to authorities.
-Their entry into the immigration system triggers a multiagency response guided by several laws and a court settlement.
+Most unaccompanied children are detained at or near the southern U.S. border, often turning themselves in to authorities.
+Their entry into the immigration system triggers a multiagency response that is guided by several laws and a court settlement.

 Under the Homeland Security Act of 2002, the Departments of Homeland Security (DHS) and Health and Human Services (HHS) share responsibility for unaccompanied children.
-These agencies must uphold the 1997 Flores Settlement, which was the result of a lawsuit against federal immigration authorities.
-Flores outlines standards for the care [PDF] of both accompanied and unaccompanied minors, including access to food and water, emergency medical services, bathroom facilities, and ventilated, temperature-controlled surroundings.
-Under a 2015 court decision related to Flores and the 2008 William Wilberforce Trafficking Victims Protection Reauthorization Act (TVPRA), which codified certain Flores protections, officials must aim to keep minors less than one month.
+These agencies must uphold the 1997 Flores Settlement, which was the result of a lawsuit against federal immigration authorities regarding the treatment of minors in detention.
+Flores outlines standards of care [PDF] for both accompanied and unaccompanied minors, including access to food and water, emergency medical services, bathroom facilities, and ventilated, temperature-controlled surroundings.
+Under a 2015 court decision related to Flores and the 2008 William Wilberforce Trafficking Victims Protection Reauthorization Act (TVPRA), which codified certain Flores protections, officials must aim to keep minors in detention for less than one month.
 Nonetheless, they can hold children longer than this during emergencies, including spikes in migrant arrivals.